A Song of Ice and Fire fandom: GRRuMblers

 While Martin calls the majority of his fans "great", and enjoys interacting with them, some of them turned against him due to the six years it took to release A Dance with Dragons.
 A movement of disaffected fans called GRRuMblers formed in 2009, creating sites such as Finish the Book, George and Is Winter Coming?.
 It is not uncommon for Martin to be mobbed at book signings either.
 The New Yorker called this "an astonishing amount of effort to devote to denouncing the author of books one professes to love.
 Few contemporary authors can claim to have inspired such passion."

 When fans' vocal impatience for A Dance with Dragons peaked in 2009, Martin issued an angry statement called "To My Detractors" on his blog to stem a rising tide of anger.
 Author Neil Gaiman backed Martin on his own blog, replying to a fan's inquiry about Martin's tardiness that "George R. R. Martin is not your bitch."
 Martin sees it a right to withdraw anytime and enjoy his leisure times as he chooses.
 Martin believes of himself as being bound by an informal contract with his readers; he feels that he owes them his best work.
 He does not, however, believe that this gives them the right to dictate the particulars of his creative process or to complain about how he manages his time.
 As far as the detractors are concerned, Martin's contract with them was for a story, their engagement with it offered on the understanding that he would provide them with a satisfying conclusion.

+The Winds of Winter delays

+As the years have gone on without a new book release, ASOIAF fans have grown increasingly upset with Martin, many giving up hope he'll ever finish the books, as now there's been more time since the last book as there was between the first and 5th book.
+Martin posted a "bitter" and "resentful" rant complaining about his fanbase's reactions to delays in his writing, and over their fears he will pass before finishing the series, but continues to claim he will finish them.
+Some fans have attempted to calculate when the next books will come out, with one estimate in 2022 suggesting The Winds of winter will be released in late 2027 and the final book in 2042 when Martin would be 95 years old, casting doubt on the completion of the series.